fxttr/hadron/README.md

 # zen

-zen is a minimal OS with a microkernel
+zen is a minimal microkernel with L4 architecture.

+This is still at the beginning of the development.
+I am using this project mainly to learn more about os development and L4 microkernels.